the-human-mustachio/multitenant-platform-template/README.md

-# Monorepo Template
+# Monorepo Multitenant Platform Template

-A template to create a monorepo SST ❍ Ion project.
+A template to create a monorepo SST ❍ Ion Multitenant Platform Template.

 ## Get started

-1. Use this template to [create your own repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
+1. Use this template to get up and running quickly for a multitenant platform set of applications.

 2. Clone the new repo.